What to bring on your hike

 Being prepared is a must while hiking, and one of the most important things for you to bring is proper footwear.
-We would prefer if you brought hiking shoes with good ankle support, but at minimum please bring sneakers.
-Please keep in mind it rains A LOT in Alaska; muddy trails are always a probability while hiking and we cannot guarantee your shoes will be clean or dry at the end of your trip.
+We would prefer if you wear trail runners or hiking shoes/boots with good ankle support, but at minimum please bring running shoes or "sneakers".
+Please keep in mind it rains A LOT in Alaska; muddy trails are always a possibility when hiking in Alaska.

-Hike Alaska has a strict no firearms policy, regardless of any legal licensing that allows the carrier to do so.
+Go Hike Alaska has a no firearms policy, regardless of any legal licensing that allows the carrier to do so.
 This includes in the vehicle while transporting you to and from the activity.
-If found with a firearm you will be escorted from the hike and back to the vehicle until the conclusion of the tour.
 We understand you may feel the need to use a firearm to protect yourself from a bear mauling, however we believe few people are trained to handle the discharge of a weapon properly and effectively under such stressful conditions.
-This policy is for everyone’s safety.
+This policy is for everyone’s safety, including yours.
 Guides are trained in the use of bear spray and other non-lethal deterrence methods.

 We have a strict no pet policy.
 Service animals are welcome, however be aware that the trail you booked might be too hard for him/her.
 If you are unsure you can always give us a call and we would be happy to help.

 Drone usage is prohibited under the Chugach State Park regulations.